 No matter what type of Christmas market you want to attend, you usually have to pay some kind of fee.
 With commercial Christmas markets, this can be anything from £100 to £400.
 With non-commercial Christmas markets, fees can be lower but so can the level of supporting infrastructure.
 For example, you may need to bring your own mobile internet connection instead of connecting to supplied WiFi.

 So you’ve booked your stall, now what?
 While it’s incredibly exciting, there’s a lot to prepare before the Christmas market opens.

 First of all, check what infrastructure is available at the Christmas market.
 In particular, find out if the organisers provide an internet connection for you to use.
 This determines what essentials you need to bring.

 As there will be many other stalls at the Christmas market, make yours stand out.
-Consider what products you will feature to draw people in and whether you could hold any demonstrations or examples of how your products work, to draw attention to your stall.
-Bright lighting is also a great way to invite people over as well as festive smells.
+Consider what products you will feature to draw people in and whether you could hold any demonstrations or examples of how your products work to draw attention to your stall.
+Bright lighting is also a great way to invite people over, as are festive smells.

 Now that you’re clued up on Christmas fair ideas to sell, it’s time to spring into action booking your stand and preparing your festive gifts!
 Christmas markets are an incredibly exciting time and offer a huge opportunity for your small business, so make the most of them!

 Contact our sales team to learn more about how Square could help your business.